Despite apparent coup in Zimbabwe, armed takeovers have become less common worldwide

-According to the Vienna, Va.-based Center for Systemic Peace, which maintains extensive databases on various forms of armed conflict and political violence, since the end of World War II there have been 223 successful coups d’etat (counting Wednesday’s event) in countries with populations greater than 500,000.
-Most occurred during the height of the Cold War, from the 1960s through the 1980s.
-(The center defines a coup as “a forceful seizure of executive authority and office by a dissident/opposition faction within the country’s ruling or political elites that results in a substantial change in the executive leadership and the policies of the prior regime, although not necessarily in the nature of regime authority or mode of governance.”
-It distinguishes coups from revolutions, civil wars and ousters by foreign armies.)
+The center defines a coup as “a forceful seizure of executive authority and office by a dissident/opposition faction within the country’s ruling or political elites that results in a substantial change in the executive leadership and the policies of the prior regime, although not necessarily in the nature of regime authority or mode of governance.”
+It distinguishes coups from other forms of forcible regime change, such as revolutions, civil wars and foreign interventions.

 Drew DeSilver is a senior writer at Pew Research Center.